YellowAfterlife/YellowAfterlife/README.md

 [![image](https://user-images.githubusercontent.com/731492/96005060-c1fbc600-0e44-11eb-80cd-f0aa4af84d60.png)](https://yal.cc/works)

 Hello!
-I'm Vadim.
+I'm Vadym.
 I wrote code for [some videogames](https://yal.cc/works) that you might have heard of!

 I do netcode and systems programming for games (in Haxe, GameMaker, C++, and C#), web applications (in Haxe and JS), and tool programming (usually in Haxe).

-For purposes of organization, my repositories are split up into ~~categories~~ organizations:
+My repositories are split up into ~~categories~~ organizations:

 - [Haxe things](https://github.com/YAL-Haxe)
   Haxe-specific libraries and tools.